pranjalkhare2004/Wine-Quality-Analysis/README.md

 ## 🚀 How to Run
 You can run the notebook on [Google Colab](https://colab.research.google.com/) directly:
 - Upload the dataset in the same path or adjust the code accordingly
-- Install required libraries using `!pip install` if needed

 ---